cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

     'edge-ngrams': { 'lengths': [1, 2] }
   }

-Define the cross validation iterator with the desired number of splits.
+We then define a cross validation iterator with the desired number of splits.

 .. code-block:: python